 Following \eqref{eq:measurementsys}, the elements of $\bhn \left(\bstate_{t}\right)$ are as follows:

 Subsequently, we added Gaussian measurement noise $\bmnoise_{t} \in \setR^{3}$, s.t. $\bmnoise_{t} \sim \normaldist{\bmnoise_{t}}{\boldsymbol{0}}{\sigma^{2}_{\mnoise} \mathbf{I}_{3}}$ to create noisy measurements $\bmeas_{t} \in \setR^{3}$.
 For $\pdanse$, we use $L=10$ MC samples for training and testing.
 We compare our approach with PF having $300$ particles.
 A higher number of particles was used for the PF to serve as a strong benchmark.
 In Fig. \ref{fig:pdanse_cubic_3d}, we provide a visual illustration of the performance of $\pdanse$, and compare against that of the PF, at $\text{SMNR}=20 \text{ dB}$.
 We observe that $\pdanse$ provides good performance despite being trained in an unsupervised manner.
 In Fig. \ref{fig:pdanse_cubic_3d_axiswise}, we show a time plot of a randomly selected true state trajectory and corresponding estimates using PF and $\pdanse$, along with $\pm 1 \sigma$ confidence regions.
-Finally, we show NMSE-versus-SMNR performance comparison vis-a-vis PF in Fig. \ref{fig:nmse_cubic_pdanse}.
-The gap between pDANSE and PF is higher at the low range of SMNR.
-Note that PF is an asymptotically optimal estimator.
+Finally, we show NMSE-versus-SMNR performance comparison vis-a-vis PF in Fig. \ref{fig:nmse_cubic_pdanse}. {We observe that the gap between pDANSE and PF is higher at the low range of SMNR.}